Felix-Paetsch/stoff/Docs/source/PatternLib/pattern_constructor.rst

     .. js:function:: set_working_data(data)

-            Sets we working data of the PatternConstructor and of the current stage to ``data``
+            Sets we working data of the StageProcess and of the current stage to ``data``

             **Parameters**:
                 - data (*obj*): The new working data